paddy-shrp/zeus/README.md

 ## Project Status: On Hold

 Development of ZEUS is currently paused due to recent developments in Matter and the Thread-Protocol It will be continued once the Smart-Home Market finds its specifications.

-However, due to more experience in coding and project management it is __very likely__ that this whole project will be rewritten as __it is not__ presentable at its current state because the Codebase is from 2022.

 ## What ZEUS is about